burton999dev/CalcNoteHelp/documents/en/custom_extension.md

 abs(x)|This is a built-in function of the CalcNote.

 ### Limitations
-1. CalcNote uses [Rhino v1.7.7.1](https://github.com/mozilla/rhino) to execute Javascript.So supported feature depends on the Rhino.
+1. CalcNote uses [Rhino v1.7.7.1](https://github.com/mozilla/rhino) to execute JavaScript.
+So supported feature depends on the Rhino.
 2. User defined functions are compiled each time and then executed.
 So multiple calls to user-defined functions and complicated function can be affect performance.
 3. `get` function sends a http request synchronously.